-- (3) Committee Chair.
+- (c) Committee Chair.
 Committees elect their own chair, unless otherwise specified below.
-In the event that the committee cannot identify a chair, the Department Chair may appoint a committee chair from among the membership. - (4) Meetings.
+In the absence of a standing chair, an interim chair will be identified by the recruitment committee.
+The chair or interim chair will call the first meeting, at which a new chair will be elected if necessary.
+In the event that the committee cannot identify a chair, the Department Chair may appoint a committee chair from among the membership. - (d) Meetings.
 Elected ad hoc committees shall hold at least one meeting during the fall and one meeting during the spring semester to carry out the business of the Department for which they were elected.
+It is the responsibility of each committee's chair (or interim chair if appropriate) to convene these meetings.
 Reports of committee activities will be presented at a faculty meeting in each of these terms.

-E. Membership and Duties of the Elected Ad hoc Committees
+D. Membership and Duties of the Elected Ad hoc Committees.